ringcentral/cassandra4io/README.md

 ## How to use
-Cassandra4io is currently available only for Scala 2.13.
+Cassandra4io is currently available for Scala 2.13 and 2.12.

 ### Add a dependency to your project
 ```scala